-We like to use the Coppock for a multi-market analysis.
+We like to use the Coppock for the analysis of multiple markets.
 You can use it to analyze all Standard & Poor’s sectors.

-If you are a long-term trader, you can use this indicator to analyze your ETFs or stocks portfolio and modify your market exposure.
+If you are a long-term trader, you can use this indicator to analyze your Exchange Traded Funds (ETFs) or Equities (Stocks) portfolio and modify your market exposure.

-On the contrary, if you are an active trader, you can use the Coppock Curve to filter the signals and open a position only in the same direction of the dominant trend.
+On the contrary, if you are an active trader, you can use the Coppock Curve to filter the signals and to open a position in the same direction of the dominant trend.

 If trading on an hourly time frame, you can use a daily chart to determine the trend.
 If the Coppock Curve is above zero on the daily chart, you have to take only long trades in the hourly chart.